-Inside the jump-starter is one of two types of battery: lead-acid (the same kind as in your vehicle) or lithium (the kind you would usually associate with power tools).
+Inside the jump starter is one of two battery types: lead-acid (the same kind as in your vehicle) or lithium (the kind you would usually associate with power tools).

 Lead-acid versions have been around for decades.
-They are proven, effective, reliable, and durable.
-The downside is that they're bulky and heavy – anything from 15 to 30 pounds.
+They are proven, effective, reliable and durable.
+The downside is that, from 15 to 30 pounds, they're bulky and heavy.

 Lithium versions are much more compact; many would fit in a glove box.
 They weigh a couple of pounds or less.
-They also have smart microprocessor control, so they not only start your car, they can charge your phone, tablet, or laptop.
-The drawback with lithium models is lower performance.
+They also have smart microprocessor control, so they not only start your car, but they can also charge your phone, tablet or laptop.
+The drawback of lithium models is their lower performance.
 Though high-performance models are becoming more widely available, they tend to cost more.

-With the exception of smaller models (used to start garden tractors and that kind of thing), the battery inside a jump-starter is the same voltage as your vehicle: 12 volts.
-However, what's more important is the current it supplies, in amps.
+With the exception of smaller models (used to start garden tractors and that kind of thing), the battery inside a jump starter is the same voltage as your vehicle: 12 volts.
+More important, however, is the current it supplies in amps.